Case role: Morphological vs. structural

 Morphological case is related to structural Case (based on syntax) in the following ways:

 Structural Case is a condition for arguments that originates from a relational head (e.g. verb), while morphological case is a property that depends on the NP or DP complement.
 The relationship between morphological case and structural case is evident in how morphological case is subject to case agreement whereby the morphological case appearing on a DP must be licensed by the syntactic context of the DP.

 In much of the transformational grammar literature, morphological cases are viewed as determined by the syntactic configuration.
-In particular, the accusative case is assigned through a structural relation between the verbal head and its complement.
+The accusative case is assigned through a structural relation between the verbal head and its complement.
 For example, the direct complement of a verb is assigned accusative, irrespective of any other properties that it might have.
 It must be acknowledged that it is not the accusative alone that is structural, rather the specifier of a NP is in the genitive in many languages, and so is the direct object of a nominalized verb.

 Morphological case

 Linguistic typology of morphological case

 Case can be further divided into two categories: grammatical cases and semantic cases.
 Examples of grammatical cases are nominative case, accusative, dative, and ergative.
 These typically code core grammatical relations which are semantically dependent on the verb, such as subject and object.
 Semantic (or adverbial) cases are instrumental, comitative, and locative cases.
 These are semantically richer and less dependent on the verb.
-There exists cases, such as dative, that are borderline between these two categories, having both semantic and grammatical case features.
+There exist cases, such as dative, that have both semantic and grammatical case features.

 Eight commonly seen cases (Indo-European case):

-(*Precise description of the above cases vary cross-linguistically.)
+Precise description of the above cases vary cross-linguistically.